Modal reduction principles across relational semantics: Introduction

 In Section \ref{sec:crisp}, we show that the ALBA outputs of all Sahlqvist modal reduction principles on Kripke frames and on polarity-based frames can be represented as term-inequalities of the languages $\mathsf{PRel}_{\mathcal{L}}$ and $\mathsf{KRel}_{\mathcal{L}}$.
 Represented in this way, a systematic connection can be established between them (cf.~Section \ref{ssec: lifting}).

 In Section \ref{sec:MV}, we show that Sahlqvist modal reduction principles have ``verbatim the same'' first-order correspondents on {\em crisp} and on {\em many valued} polarity-based frames.
 This is done by showing that the first-order correspondents of any Sahlqvist modal reduction principles on {\em crisp} and on {\em many-valued} polarity-based frames can be equivalently represented as {\em the same} $\mathsf{PRel}_{\mathcal{L}}$-inequality.
+Finally, we conclude in Section \ref{sec:conclusions}.